-Including any of the nine discriminatory grounds mentioned in Equality Legislation (gender including transgender, civil status, family status, sexual orientation, religion, age, disability, race and membership of the Traveller community).
+Including any of the nine discriminatory grounds mentioned in Equality Legislation (gender including transgender, civil status, family status, sexual orientation, religion, age, disability, race and membership of the

-Travener commun ty).
+Traveller communi ty).
 Homophobic and Transgender Spreading rumours about a person's sexual orientation Taunting a person of a different sexual orientation Name calling e.g. Gay, queer, lesbianused in a derogatory manner Physical intimidation or attacks Threats Race, nationality, ethnic background and membership of the Traveller community Discrimination, prejudice, comments or insults about colour, nationality, culture, social class, religious beliefs, ethnic or traveller background Exclusion on the basis of any of the above Relational This involves manipulating relationships as a means of bullying.
-Behaviours include: • Malicious gossip • Isolation & exclusion • Ignoring • Excluding from the group
+Behaviours include: • Malicious gossip • Isolation & exclusion • Ignoring • Excluding from the group • Taking someone's friends away • Talking disrespectfully behind someone's back

-- Taking someone's friends away - Talking disrespectfully behind someone's back - Spreading rumours - Breaking confidence - Talking loud enough so that the victim can hear - Using facial expressions to insult, make fun of or look down on someone - Use or terminology such as 'nerd' in a derogatory way
+Talking loud enough so that the victim can hear

+Use or terminology such as 'nerd' in a derogatory way

-Sexual Unwelcome or inappropriate sexual comments or touching
+Unwelcome or inappropriate sexual comments or touching